Johnsn0w/title_artist_csv_exporter/README.md

  - skips files with a blank artist or title field
  - skips files with a very long title or artist field
  - skips non-music files

+To run you may need to rightclick the file and select "Run with Powershell"